People call Bratislava the Little Big City.

 Dozens of visit-worthy attractions dot the Slovak capital.
 In this section, you’ll explore the most interesting facts about Bratislava’s enchanting landmarks.

 - Two gorgeous castles await you in Bratislava.
-When most people visit the capital, they explore the Bratislava Castle.
+When most people visit the capital, they explore Bratislava Castle.
 But skipping the second one – the Devín Castle – on the outskirts of the city is a big mistake.
 Why?
 Three reasons:

 - The Devín Castle is much more fascinating than the Bratislava Castle.